dyamand/dyamand.github.io/src/doc/docs/tests/angular_services.md

 !!! success "_i.10.1_ After invoking the service's getNewInstallationUpdates the Observable should be next with the correct installation"
 !!! success "_i.10.2.a_ If installation exists within the service, after invoking the service's getRemovedInstallationUpdates the Observable should be next with the correct installation"
 !!! success "_i.10.2.b_ After invoking the service's getRemovedInstallationUpdates the Observable should not be next with any installation if the installation does not exist within the service"
-!!! success "_i.10.3.a_ After invoking the service's getChangedInstallationUpdates the Observable should be next with the correct Installation"
+!!! success "_i.10.3.a_ After invoking the service's getChangedInstallationUpdates the Observable should be next with the correct installation"
 !!! success "_i.10.3.b_ After invoking the service's getChangedInstallationUpdates the Observable for new and changed installations should be next with the correct Installation if the installation does not exist within the service yet"
 !!! success "_i.10.4_ Invoking the service's removeInstallation method should invoke the GraphQLClientService's mutation method with the passed parameters"
 !!! success "_i.10.5_ After invoking the service's getInstallationsUpdates the Observable should be next with the correct installations"